 This is a common question.
 Some institutions employ so many students that to exclude them would substantially affect their results.
 With others, the number and cost of student employees is minimal.
 The most important thing to remember is to be consistent with what you report elsewhere.
 If you normally exclude student employee FTE information from your Employee FTE counts, then you should also exclude them here.

-The timing of our Employee count should be consistent with your institutional policies.
+The timing of your Employee count should be consistent with your institutional policies.
 Many institutions traditionally use fall student census numbers for their reported student FTE count.
 Consistent reporting is very important.

 Public institutions would follow GASB reporting requirements while Private institutions would follow FASB.